-Requirements for graduation as an Honors Scholar or as an Honors Scholar with University Honors are described in the Catalog under "The Honors Program."
+Requirements for graduation as an Honors Scholar or as an Honors Scholar with University Honors are described in the Catalog under Graduation Through the Honors College.

 FACULTY SCHOLARSHIP-LEADERSHIP MEDAL

 In 1938, the faculty began awarding on each spring Commencement Day a medal to the student in the graduating class who possesses to the highest degree the following attributes: ability, quality of work, accuracy, love of knowledge, and leadership.
 The Alpha Chi Honor Society presents an accompanying cash award.